gfrid/azure-ad-reassign-appRoles/README.md

 # Problem and workaround
 If you need to migrate on-prem AD groups to cloud groups there is no easy way to do it.
-This script helps to workaround this problem by re-creating groups as 'Cloud Only' groups removing attached AppRoles of exisitng groups, creating new cloud only groups and attaching exisitng AppRoles to them.
+This script helps to workaround this problem by re-creating groups as 'Cloud Only' groups, removing attached AppRoles of exisitng groups, creating new cloud only groups and attaching exisitng AppRoles to them.
 Once its done you can remove ADSync and rename the new groups to original naming.